smahesh77/Flutter-Voice-Assistant/README.md

 ## Getting Started

-A voice assistand made with flutter and powered by the ChatGPT Api
+Standard voice to text converter made with flutter